-Seminars are not ‘mini-lectures’.
-In all seminars you are expected to be prepared and to participate.
-They provide a forum for discussion and exchange of ideas, and all students are expected to be able to participate actively.
+Providing a forum for discussion and exchange of ideas, in all seminars you are expected to be prepared and to participate.
 This is tremendously important at university level and will help you to clarify and extend your understanding of the topics you are studying, as well as develop confidence in expressing yourself orally.

-Seminars in law also provide an opportunity to learn the difficult but vital skill of applying the law to factual situations.
+Seminars in Law also provide an opportunity to learn the difficult but vital skill of applying the law to factual situations.
 This is assessed in exams through ‘problem questions’.
-For your seminars directed to this skill you will be given the facts of problem questions in advance, and you devote time to working out your own answers beforehand, then testing those answers in argument during the seminar.
+For some seminars you will be given the facts of problem questions in advance, and you devote time to working out your own answers beforehand, then testing those answers in argument during the seminar.

 Birmingham Law School uses a variety of methods to assess student performance, this includes exams, essays and dissertations.
 At the beginning of each module, you'll be given information on how and when you'll be assessed for that particular programme of study.